JohnGaros/data_quality_api/docs/NON_FUNCTIONAL_REQUIREMENTS.md

 2. Metrics must include job duration, success/failure counts, queue depth, API latency, and action execution success/failure, and must be queryable per tenant/environment.
 3. Alerts must trigger for SLA breaches, repeated job failures, job orchestration errors, and security anomalies.
 4. Support staff must have dashboards or queries to trace an upload or triggered JobDefinition from submission to report delivery and any post-job actions executed.
+5. Data Docs generation (contract/job/run views) must be auditable and reproducible for evidence packs, with metadata linking outputs to source versions.

 ### 3.7 Maintainability and change management

 1. The codebase must follow automated linting and testing gates before deployment (unit, integration, and, when available, regression tests).
 2. Infrastructure must support dev, test, and prod environments with configuration-as-code (e.g., IaC in `infra/`).
-3. Configuration and contract changes must be version-controlled with rollback capability through registries (`dq_contracts`, `dq_jobs`, `dq_actions`).
+3. Configuration and contract changes must be version-controlled with rollback capability through registries (`dq_contracts`, `dq_jobs`, `dq_actions`) and the Store abstraction.
-4. Upgrades to rule templates, data contracts, schemas, or governance/infra profiles must be backwards compatible or explicitly flagged for migration steps and documented in contract lifecycle metadata.
+4. Upgrades to rule templates, data contracts, schemas, governance/infra profiles, execution engines, or action types must be backwards compatible or explicitly flagged for migration steps and documented in lifecycle metadata.

 ### 3.8 Disaster recovery and business continuity